Inazuma Eleven (TV series)

-Inazuma Eleven is a 2008 to 2011 Japanese animation television series based on Level-5's video game series of the same name.
+Inazuma Eleven is a Japanese animation television series based on Level-5's video game series of the same name.
 The animated series was produced by OLM under the direction of Katsuhito Akiyama and consists of 127 episodes.

-An animation television series based on the game aired on the TV Tokyo network from October 5, 2008 until April 27, 2011.
+The series aired on the TV Tokyo network from October 5, 2008 until April 27, 2011.
 The series was produced by Level-5 in conjunction with TV Tokyo and OLM.

 The first 26 episodes were formerly available in the United States on Hulu.
-The first three episodes can also be freely viewed via the Nintendo 3DS eShop, which were released alongside the North American release of the first video game.
+The first three episodes were also formerly able to be freely viewed via the Nintendo 3DS eShop, which were released alongside the North American release of the first video game.

 Music

 Thirteen pieces of theme music are used through the entire series—six opening themes performed by T-Pistonz+KMC and seven closing themes.
 The opening theme for the first 26 episodes is "Tachiagari-yo".
 For episodes 27 to 54, the opening theme is "Maji de Kansha!".
 "Tsunagari-yo" is the opening theme for episodes 55 to 67.
 The opening theme for episodes 68 through 87 is "Katte Nakou ze!".
 The opening theme for episodes 88 to 107 is "GOOD Kita!".
 And the final opening theme starting from episode 108 is "Bokura no Goal!".
 The closing theme for the first 26 episodes is "Seishun Oden" performed by Twel'v.
 The next five closing themes were performed by Berryz Kobo, the first "Seishun Bus Guide" was the closing theme for episodes 27 to 50.
 Episodes 51 to 67's closing theme is "Ryūsei Boy".
 For episodes 68 through 87, the closing theme is "Otakebi Boy WAO!".
 "Maji Bomber!!" is the closing theme for episodes 88 to 101, and "Shining Power" is the closing theme for episodes 102 to 112.
 The final closing theme from episode 113 to the end of the series is "Mata ne... no Kisetsu" and was performed by Inazuma All Stars, consisting of Junko Takeuchi, Yuka Nishigaki, Hiroyuki Yoshino, Hirofumi Nojima, and Mamoru Miyano.

 The anime also features a score by Yasunori Mitsuda, who rearranged many of the tracks from the original game.